 Adopted by the 170th WMA Council Session, Divonne-les-Bains, France, May 2005

-And revised by the 67th WMA General Assembly, Taipei, Taiwan, October 2016
+And amended by the 67th WMA General Assembly, Taipei, Taiwan, October 2016

 The World Medical Association:

-- Acknowledges the essential role of health professionals in tobacco control and urges National Medical Associations to use World No Tobacco Day each year to advocate for tobacco control measures;
+- Acknowledges the essential role of health professionals in tobacco control and urges its constituent members and other representatives of the medical community to use World No Tobacco Day each year to advocate for tobacco control measures;

 - Recognises the importance of the WHO Framework Convention on Tobacco Control (FCTC) as a mechanism to protect people from exposure and addiction to tobacco;